akka/akka/akka-docs/rst/java/lambda-persistence.rst

 This can be dangerous when used with :class:`PersistentActor` due to the fact that incoming commands are *stashed* while the persistent actor is awaiting confirmation from the Journal that events have been written when ``persist()`` was used.
-Since the incoming commands will be drained from the Actor's mailbox and put into it's internal stash while awaiting the confirmation (thus, before calling the persist handlers) the Actor **may receive and (auto)handle the PoisonPill before it processes the other messages which have been put into its stash**, causing a pre-mature shutdown of the Actor.
+Since the incoming commands will be drained from the Actor's mailbox and put into its internal stash while awaiting the confirmation (thus, before calling the persist handlers) the Actor **may receive and (auto)handle the PoisonPill before it processes the other messages which have been put into its stash**, causing a pre-mature shutdown of the Actor.

 .. warning::
   Consider using explicit shut-down messages instead of :class:`PoisonPill` when working with persistent actors.

-The example below highlights how messages arrive in the Actor's mailbox and how they interact with it's internal stashing mechanism when ``persist()`` is used, notice the early stop behaviour that occurs when ``PoisonPill`` is used:
+The example below highlights how messages arrive in the Actor's mailbox and how they interact with its internal stashing mechanism when ``persist()`` is used.
+Notice the early stop behaviour that occurs when ``PoisonPill`` is used:

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#safe-shutdown
 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#safe-shutdown-example-bad